oookbaaa/SKILLY-Front/README.md

 ## 🎓 Acknowledgments

-- **Esprit School of Engineering** — for academic support and course integration
 - The open-source community — for tools like React, Tailwind, and shadcn
 - All contributors who have helped shape the vision of this project

 ---

-> 💡 *This project was created for educational purposes as part of the Full-Stack Development course at Esprit School of Engineering.*